LudicMindStudio/RoadAheadTeamVault/General/Main Story (Lakshmi's) Loose Brainstorming.md

 Ex.
 > Lakshmi graduates the postal guild
 > becomes more comfortable in the world and with her job
-> Notices something about her family/self that is realted to the fog.
+> Notices something about her family/self that is related to the fog.
 > (mid point climax!!)
 Encounters some mystery with her family
->